It's time to #reframethedebate on education!

 But we can’t do this alone.

-Today, with the removal of federal funds and protections for special needs kids and the shifts in Hartford, we see how urgent it has become to bring this work to the next level, so we’re announcing a grassroots movement to #reframethedebate on education to raise awareness of how much more we could be doing for our kids if we shift the lens from cutting costs on special needs, to investing in solutions that reduce the needs that are so costly to support.
+That’s why we’re kicking off a grassroots movement to #reframethedebate on education to raise awareness of how much more we could be doing for our kids if we shift the lens from cutting costs on special needs, to investing in solutions that reduce the needs that are so costly to support.

 In hope and solidarity,